mtellezgiron/mtellezg/README.md

 # Welcome to my github!
-My name is Maria Tellez.
-I currently live in Dallas, TX.
+My name is Maria Tellez and I currently live in Dallas, TX. </ br>
 I love challenging myself and learning new things every opportunity I get.